🚀 Introduction

 }

-4. Tracking Template Changes
+3. Tracking Template Changes

 💡 Optional, Highly Recommended

-automatically recompiles your project when a template file is modified,
+To ensure that cargo automatically recompiles your project when a template file is modified,

-file in the root of your project.
+you can create a build.rs file in the root of your project.

 This improves the development experience by making sure your

-changes are always reflected without needing a full cargo clean
+changes are always reflected without needing a full cargo clean.

 build.rs: